 1. Choose the size of your illustration

-A good design practice for your Tableau dashboards is to create a sketch of how you want your visualisation to look like.
+A good design practice for your Tableau dashboards is to create a first sketch of it.

 Once that sketch and design brainstorm is done, it is useful to start building your dashboard as how you envision it, leaving empty the spaces where you want your illustrations to be.
 Example: I placed a blank image as a placeholder for where I want my sketch to be.